 Self-employed and partnership businesses operating in the UK may have to pay capital gains tax on any profits from the sale of all or part of a business asset.
 Such assets include the following:

 - Plant and machinery

 Limited companies pay corporation tax on profits from selling their assets instead.

 In the UK, businesses must pay stamp duty at 0.5% on instruments affecting sales of shares.
 Agreements to sell shares usually attract stamp duty reserve tax (SDRT) at 0.5%, although stamp duty is not usually charged on an issue of shares.
 Stamp taxes also apply to acquisitions of non-residential or mixed land and buildings.
 There are specific land and buildings taxes in Scotland and Wales.

 Companies renting business premises are also liable to pay local municipal taxes.

 Other business taxes

 The UK has several other business taxes.
-These include:
+These include the following:

 - Carbon reduction commitment

 From April 2020, non-resident companies which carry on a UK property business will be liable to pay the 19% UK corporation tax (previously they paid the 20% income tax rate) on income received from UK property.
 These businesses are also liable for UK corporation tax in respect of debits or credits that arise from loan relationships or derivative contracts that the company is a party to for the purpose of that business.